hypertidy/PROJ/README.md

 <!-- badges: end -->

-The goal of PROJ is to provide generic coordinate system transformations and overcome some current challenges and limitations in R. The key aspect is the same goal as the [reproj](https://cran.r-project.org/package=reproj) package - generic transformations of coordinates.
-Having methods for objects and types can come later, I need basic stuff for the way data is stored in R, as matrices or data frames with efficient vectors of coordinate fields.
+The goal of PROJ is to provide generic coordinate system transformations in R. The key aspect is the same goal as the [reproj](https://cran.r-project.org/package=reproj) package - generic transformations of coordinates.

+I need basic stuff for the way data is stored in R, as matrices or data frames with efficient vectors of coordinate fields.
+Constantly unpacking and packing basic data from formats is labourious, error-prone, brittle, and stifles innovation.
+Transforming spatial data coordinates is a basic task and needs a basic tool.

 PROJ is strictly for version 6.0.0 or higher of the PROJ library.
 The intention is that this package will be used for when that version is